-Here are the primary dining options in Grand Canyon Village, listed in alphabetical order:
+Here are the primary South Rim Restaurants in Grand Canyon Village, listed in alphabetical order:

 This grand dining room is second only to El Tovar in the fine dining scene at the Grand Canyon’s South Rim.
 Offering delicious southwestern fare at really reasonable prices, this venue is known for their views of the canyon and for their locally-sourced ingredients.
 Good for those looking for something special without being too high end.